vincejstraub/article-ai-gov-framework/index.md

 <img src="media/2022-tai-fig1.png">

-**Figure 1.** Concepts frequently used to study AI-based systems in government.
+<sub> **Figure 1.** Concepts frequently used to study AI-based systems in government.
 A concept map connects operational, epistemic, and normative domain (first level nodes) core concepts (second level nodes) and related terms (third level nodes).
 See Table 1 for a definition of each concept.
-Size of nodes and weight of arcs are for illustrative purposes and encode no extra information.
+Size of nodes and weight of arcs are for illustrative purposes and encode no extra information. <sub>

 ## New concepts
 Based on our mapping of the AI in government field, we contend that a new conceptual framework is needed to integrate the diverse conceptual strands that currently permeate scholarship.
 Here we try to so in the following way: we first propose three new, multi-faceted concepts for studying AI-GOV, before using these to construct a novel conceptual typology of AI-GOV. A ‘typology’, a method to classify observations in terms of their conceptual attributes.
 The new concepts we introduce are **operational fitness**, **epistemic completeness**, and **normative salience**, defined below in Table 2.

-**Table 2.** Proposed dimensions to analyse and classify AI systems in government
+<sub> **Table 2.** Proposed dimensions to analyse and classify AI systems in government <sub>

 <p align="center">
   <img src="media/2022-tai-table2.png" width="800" />